philsturgeon/phil.tech/source/2011-04-01-time-for-a-change.html.markdown

 layout: post
 title: Time for a Change
 category: php
-alias: blog/2011/04/time-for-a-change
+alias: blog/2011/04/time-for-a-change/
-excerpt: " \n\tAfter years of being an active member in the CodeIgniter community I have decided it is time to change things up and move on.
+excerpt: "After years of being an active member in the CodeIgniter community I have decided it is time to change things up and move on.
 Where is that move taking me?
 Recently I have been doing a lot of research into various frameworks and I have made a final decision.
 Read on to find out what framework I decided to go with and